ElvinOuyang/elvinouyang.github.io/_posts/2017-09-15-reuters-w2v-bow-get-started.md

     This corpus has 11042 key words, and the 10 most frequent words are: [('say', 7388), ('lt', 2802), ('share', 2306), ('dlrs', 2247), ('mln', 2172), ('pct', 2051), ('bank', 1983), ('company', 1942), ('inc', 1469), ('u', 1291)]

 The BOW is a frequency table that records the word frequencies for each news piece in the corpora.
 If I turn it into a table view, it is clear that the most of the columns will be `NaN` due to the sparse nature of a BOW model.
 In fact, for the few rows of the `test_bow` table, all displayed cells below are NaN.
-Tables like this will make most of the data science models inprecise when we conduct predictive analysis.
+Tables like this will make most of the data science models imprecise when we conduct predictive analysis.

 ```python